blbrodie/blbrodie.github.io/_drafts/makefiles.md

 #### I Can't Get No Preqrequisite Satisfaction

 Feeling a bit like you are on an island?
-We have looked into the some of the mechanics of the `Make` operations, and the syntax of the `Makefile`, but how does this all work together, and what is the _point_ of all this anyways?
+We have looked into the some of the mechanics of the `make` operations, and the syntax of the `Makefile`, but how does this all work together, and what is the _point_ of all this anyways?
 If it hasn't clicked yet, _that's okay_; we are going to get there, I promise.